10 Reasons Why You Should Buy The Universim

 Update 2: There've added some new buildings; the Stone Mine and the Lumber Mine.
 Also, the water pump got some extra oomph on the packaging, as least, that's what I had when I played the game for the first time since Mid-November.
 The Stone Mine can only be placed in Mountainous terrain, while the Lumber mine can only be placed in Boreal Biomes, and Both can produce up to 100 Stone or Lumber each.
 Also, weather predicting has gotten easier.
 With the ability to predict tornadoes and windstorms, the forecast tower has certainly been upgraded.
 Unfortunately, I evacuated the Nuggets ages before the event even happened, therefore, resulting in an extinction of Nuggets.

 Something I have noticed with the new update is that Nuggets create paths when they go on a journey, so you never lose a Nugget.
-As of Update 0.0.25, you get to play in the Medieval Stage.
-I haven't played the game yet, but I will soon.
+As of Update 0.0.26, you get to play in the Industrial Stage.
+I haven't played the game in months, but when I get the chance, I will try it out.

 Ten Reasons Why You Should Buy The Universim